 Adjusting the SAFe Inspect & Adapt to track ACTUAL actual Business Value

-If you’re with me, you’re probably asking what can we do about this?
+If you’re with me, you’re probably asking what can we do about this.
 What is the right timing to get back and assess the ACTUAL actual Business Value?
-From a cadence perspective there are two main ways to do this.
+From a cadence perspective, there are two main ways to do this.

 The simplest is to take advantage of the Inspect and Adapt PI System Demo to review the ACTUAL business value delivered by the objectives in the PREVIOUS Program Increment.
 E.g. if we’re now finishing PI 5, we’re assessing actual business value delivered by the objectives in PI 5 that will be released sometime during PI 6, as well as PI 4 objectives that hopefully got released during PI 5.

 For each one of these PI 4 objectives, now should be a reasonable time to talk about things like – Have customers started to use this solution?
 Are they happy with it?
 Did it achieve the impact we had in mind for it?
-Did we stop incurring the cost of delay we had in mind when prioritising this?
-At this point, the 1..10 score should be data/evidence-driven.
+Did we stop incurring the cost of delay we had in mind when prioritizing this?
+At this point, the 1..10 scores should be data/evidence-driven.

 If we AREN’T able to evaluate the actual business value at this point – that means there’s a short-circuit in our empiric feedback loop that we should work on fixing.

 If we haven’t released the solution yet, then we should keep the actual score for this objective empty and get back to it in the next PI.
-This objective should still be “work in progress” from our perspective.
+This objective should still be a “work in progress” from our perspective.

 It’s not DONE until we evaluated the ACTUAL Business Value

 You might guess what’s the next aspect of this.
 Mentioning Work in Progress should be an obvious clue.
 The Program Kanban has a role in helping us out here as well.
 Features on the Program-level Kanban shouldn’t be considered DONE until we collected this feedback and evaluated the ACTUAL actual business value on them.
-They should hang out on the board – maybe in an area called “Feedback” or whatever you prefer.
+They should hang out on the board – may be in an area called “Feedback” or whatever you prefer.